couchbaselabs/php-couchbase-v2/README.md

       echo $row->value;
     }

-Each row conforms to the class definition `Couchbase_QueryResultRow` below, but note that the result row objects are not actually instances of that class, they are just described by it.
+Each row conforms to the class definition `Couchbase_ViewResultRow` below, but note that the result row objects are not actually instances of that class, they are just described by it.